isaaclau888/pillguard/README.md

 This is a completely open-source project.
 All the 3D parts and the BOM list are put in the folders.
 You may customise my project.

 ## How to build it
 Please print all the 3D parts.
-First, try placing the bottom part.
-Then place the middle part with the spinning system.
-Last but not least, put the cover on top of the bottom part.
+First, try placing the bottom part with the HC‑SR04 sensor in.
+Then place the middle part with the spinning system, the 28BYJ-48 Stepper Motor + ULN2003 Driver and another HC‑SR04 sensor.
+Last but not least, put the cover on top of the bottom part with the Nextion 5" HMI Touch Screen.

 Instructions will be more detailed soon.